Trip Facts

 After breakfast, you start your drive from Simikot, leaving the busy town behind.
 The route passes through Lagna, where a few small local tea houses offer a quick stop.
 Beyond Lagna, you enter the first Thakuri villages: Dandaphaya, Chaugonphaya, and Dharpori, giving a glimpse into traditional hill life.

 Continuing further, the road crosses Tsongsa, the base camp of Nyalu La Pass (5,000 m), and the breathtaking Talung Valley, often considered the most beautiful valley on the journey.
-Along the way, you’ll encounter two high-altitude lakes—Seliman Lake and Talung Lake—and the refreshing Chyachhara Waterfall, which adds energy and excitement to the trek.
+Along the way, you’ll encounter two high-altitude lakes—Seliman Lake and Talung Lake—and the refreshing Chyachhara Waterfall, which adds energy and excitement to the trip.

 Overnight is in one of the two local tea houses in the area, offering a rare, authentic high-altitude experience.